Modesto Junior College

 Receives general administrative direction from an assigned Vice-President or other assigned executive manager.

-Provides direct supervision to classified, certificated, and management staff, as assigned.
+Provides direct supervision to numerous faculty, managers as well as other administrative support staff, as assigned.

 Education and Experience:

 Education: Possess a Master’s Degree AND one year of successful experience in academic field related to the administrative assignment.

 Experience: Five (5) years teaching and/or administrative experience in higher education (community college experience desired); experience in supervising full-time or part-time professional faculty and/or staff, a plus.

 Principles of current issues involving community, economic development, curriculum development and instructional technology related to academic discipline, behavioral and social science research trends.

 The diverse academic, socioeconomic, cultural and ethnic backgrounds of community college students.